Twanawebtech/BlueChatter-V2/README.md

 BlueChatter Overview
 ======================

 The BlueChatter app is a simple chat/IRC type application for your browser which allows multiple users to chat when online at the same time.
-The sample app is used to showcase how to deploy an application to the Cloud using the Cloud Foundry and Docker container approach.
-The demo demonstrates how quickly you can deploy and scale your Docker container on [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
-Also, it introduces the tools and services you need for deploying your Docker applications to [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
+The sample app is used to showcase how to deploy and scale a chat application using Cloud Foundry and Docker container service and Kubernetes approach.
+The demo demonstrates how quickly you can deploy and scale your application where been it's a Cloud Foundry, Docker Container Service or Kubernetes Cluster.

 See how the browser chat application looks like:
 ![Application Diagram](ReadMeImages/viewapp.png)